 Public members of the board shall be removable by the chair for cause only, and removal solely for partisan or personal reasons unrelated to capacity or fitness for the office shall be unlawful.

-Newly appointed and qualified public members shall, within six (6) months of their appointment, attend a training course that shall be developed and provided by the office of the general treasurer and shall include instruction in the following areas: the provisions of chapters 35-10, 42-46, 36-14 and 38-2 of the Rhode Island general laws; and the board's rules and regulations.
-The director of the department of administration shall, within ninety (90) days of the effective date of this act [July 4, 2006], prepare and disseminate training materials relating to the provisions of chapters 42-46, 36-14 and 38-2.
+Newly appointed and qualified public members shall, within six (6) months of their appointment, attend a training course that shall be developed and provided by the office of the general treasurer and shall include instruction in the following areas: the provisions of chapter 10 of title 35, chapter 46 of title 42, chapter 14 of title 36 and chapter 2 of title 38 of the Rhode Island general laws; and the board's rules and regulations.
+The director of the department of administration shall, within ninety (90) days of the effective date of this act [July 4, 2006], prepare and disseminate training materials relating to the provisions of chapter 46 of title 42, chapter 14 of title 36 and chapter 2 of title 38.

 Any member of the general public who was appointed by the governor or general treasurer prior to the effective date of this act [July 4, 2006] shall continue to serve until such time as a successor is appointed and qualified.